 My large leaved monsteras are all babies taken from a 50 year old parent plant – a family heirloom.
 The plant grew in the corner of my parents’ dining room and my mother liked to tell the story of how she fed it excess blood taken from her as part of scientific research at Oxford University.
 Such feeding regimes would be impossible now but who knows – in the the 70s it may well have been a thing?!

-Moving with the family from Oxford to Sheffield and then with my brother to London when my mother died, the family monstera grew to monstrous proportions.
+Moving with the family from Oxford to Sheffield, and then with my brother to London when my mother died, the family monstera grew to monstrous proportions.
 When my brother sold his house in London he suggested that I come and get the monstera.
 By then it had been growing in the ground in the corner of a conservatory for 15 years and was too big to dig up and certainly too big for my car.
 I breathed in deeply, borrowed his secateurs and took some huge cuttings, unsure if they would root.
 They all did.

 How to take cuttings

 My foray into taking monstrously sized monstera cuttings shows just how easy it is.
 Not only do cuttings root easily in water but also directly into compost.
-The aerial roots which develop at the side of each leaf node are used to search out material to root into on for support and sustenance in the forests, where monsteras are natural epiphytes – using larger trees as hosts.
+The aerial roots which you see developing at the side of each leaf node are used to search out material to root into for support and sustenance in the forests, where monsteras are natural epiphytes – using larger trees as hosts.
 When an aerial root hits the ground it will also develop proper roots too.
 So strictly speaking the monstera is classified as a hemiepiphyte as it will root in the ground as well as in host trees.

 Take a look at this YouTube clip, where I show an example of where an aerial root has grounded, where to make your cut and how to root in soil or water if you prefer.
 If you prefer you can also read below how to go about taking your cuttings.
 Each of the cuttings shown in the footage is now a healthy houseplant decorating my kitchen or sitting room.